 Some traditional companion planting combinations make culinary sense.
 Take tomatoes and basil, for instance.
-These are classic crop buddies and it is thought that basil helps repel flying insects that attach the tomato crop.
+These are classic crop buddies, and it is thought that basil helps repel flying insects that attack the tomato crop.
 They are also delicious together.

 The leafy vegetables, especially, seem to benefit from the strong scent of plants in the Allium family.

 One of the best plants that like leeks is the carrot.
 Carrots are plagued by carrot flies and leeks are eaten by onion flies.
 When the two plants are near each other, the individual aromas seem to repel each other’s pests.
 Plus, as root crops, they share in breaking up the soil as they grow, making it loose for better carrot roots and larger leek bulbs.

 A side note on what to grow next to leeks should include what not to grow near these plants.
 Apparently, beans and peas do not thrive near any member of the onion family.
 As mentioned, there is no real research confirming the usefulness of companion planting, but its tradition is long and storied.